 Panarello Steam Wand

 I have talked about the Panarello steam wand before.
-Delonghi has a patented pannarelo, and this makes milk steaming a breeze, even for those that don’t have the confidence to use a regular steam wand.
-The wand on the Delonghi La Specialista is an upgraded one compared to their cheaper machines.
+Delonghi has a patented panarello design, and this makes milk steaming a breeze, even for those that don’t have the confidence to use a traditional commercial-style steam wand.
+The wand on the Delonghi La Specialista is an upgraded version compared to their entry-level machines.

 The milk frothing system allows you to select between flat or foam, depending on the espresso drink you prepare: latte, cappuccino, or flat white.
-The milk frothing system is almost automatic, and the barista doesn’t need skills, or experience to steam milk for a latte.
-The steam wand was tested by various baristas, and there is a general consensus that EC9335.m delivers caffe quality micro foam.
+The milk frothing system is almost automatic, and the barista doesn’t need advanced skills or experience to steam milk to the 140-160°F range ideal for lattes.
+The steam wand was tested by various baristas, and there is a general consensus that EC9335.m delivers café-quality microfoam with the fine texture recommended by professional barista standards.

-De’Longhi calls this frothing wand “Advanced Latte System”, and it is indeed a great steaming and frothing system, unique on the market.
+De’Longhi calls this frothing wand “Advanced Latte System”, and it is indeed a sophisticated steaming and frothing system, unique on the market.
 Place the steam wand into the jug, start the steaming with the designated knob, and let the machine do its thing.
-No need to perfectly position the tip of the steam wand and create a vortex, or perfectly timing the frothing and steaming ratio.
+No need to perfectly position the tip of the steam wand and create a vortex, or perfectly timing the frothing and steaming ratio—techniques traditionally emphasized by barista trainers like Scott Rao.

 All “La Specialista” Compared